Skip to content

 Operation Semantics

-mdcsoperation Behavior
+method Behavior

-add (default) Add the resource ID(s) to the list / store the Work Master / set the config value
+PUT (default when absent) Add the resource ID(s) to the list / store the Work Master / set the config value

+Every configuration event is an upsert by default — if no method is present, the handler treats it as PUT.
 This allows the MES layer to incrementally update resource lists without full replacement.
 A full sync is achieved by clearing and re-adding (the MES layer's responsibility).

 Prerequisite Relationship